davecoll3/GotNoBeans/TESTING.md

     </details>

 * Result
-  * Sign in and out buttons are easily available at all times form the 'Account' dropdown in the navbar.
+  * Sign in and out buttons are easily available at all times from the 'Account' dropdown in the navbar.

 #### ID 25
 * Expected